ozcanseker/Social-linked-beer/docs/Finding + Opinion Solid.md

 It might still have some limitations and technical flaws but it is going in the right direction.

 The only problem to worry about  is the scalability, the many http requests for certain kinds of applications.

+For now Solid is not important for the Kadaster.
+Solid is not used by enough people yet to worry about.